Signs Of A Clingy Girlfriend & 4 Sweet Ways To Deal With Them

 If you feel your girlfriend has been more distant lately and hasn’t been showing affection to you, give her some space for a few weeks before talking to her about it.
 She might be going through something that has nothing at all to do with you.
 However, she will appreciate the extra love and attention you offer her when she’s ready to come back.

-On the other hand, if you find extreme behaviors and intense clinginess, discuss them with your girlfriend before they get bigger and more serious.
-You can also renegotiate the boundaries if you identify any red flags or potential conflict.
-You may consider taking a break if your girlfriend isn’t reciprocating or making an effort to build the relationship on healthy terms.
+On the other hand, if you find extreme behaviors and intense clinginess, discuss them with your girlfriend before they worsen even further.
+You can also set boundaries if you identify any red flags or potential conflicts.
+Consider consulting a therapist or counselor for help.
+They may help you analyze the situation better, uncover underlying reasons, and help your girlfriend break her clingy patterns.
+You may also consider taking a break if your girlfriend isn’t making an effort to build the relationship on healthy terms.

 Infographic: How To Deal With A Clingy Girlfriend